ircam-ismm/webaudio-tutorials/scheduling/granular-synthesis.md

 import 'https://unpkg.com/@ircam/sc-components@latest';
 ```

-Replace the default sample in `./assets/sample.wav` with another longer one, and evetually modify the `loadAudioBuffer` first argument to match you file name:
+Replace the default sample in `./assets/sample.wav` with another longer one, and eventually modify the `loadAudioBuffer` first argument to match you file name:

 ```js
 // ./main.js